ohs-foundation/ohs-player-reference-client-app/README.md

 # OHS Player Reference Client App

 A Kotlin Multiplatform and Compose Multiplatform reference client for [Open Health Stack (OHS)](https://developers.google.com/open-health-stack/overview).
-A single Kotlin source tree targets Android, iOS, JVM desktop, JS browser, and Wasm browser.

-The application renders healthcare UI from configuration rather than hand-written mapping code.
-FHIR resources are projected into typed view-state by declarative configuration, and that state is rendered by renderers resolved through a registry.
-The two halves — extraction and rendering — are described below, then joined in a single end-to-end example.
+The app renders healthcare UI from configuration rather than hand-written mapping code.
+Declarative configuration projects FHIR resources into typed view-state, and renderers resolved from a registry then draw that state on screen.
+This README explains the two halves — extraction and rendering — and then joins them in a single end-to-end example.

-This repository is a GitHub template: use it as the starting point for your own OHS-based app, or just run it to see OHS in action.
+This repository is a GitHub template: start your own OHS app from it, or just run it to see OHS in action.

 ## Supported platforms

-Android, iOS, Desktop (Windows, macOS, Linux), and Web (JS and Wasm) — all from a single Kotlin source tree.
+A single Kotlin source tree targets Android, iOS, Desktop (Windows, macOS, Linux), and Web (JS and Wasm).
 Every platform is built, tested, and released by GitHub Actions; see [Deployment](#deployment).

 ## Getting started

 ### Just want to see OHS in action?

-The desktop app is the fastest path — it needs only JDK 21, no Android SDK or Xcode:
+The desktop app is the fastest path.
+It needs only JDK 21 — no Android SDK, no Xcode:

 ```shell
 git clone <repository-url>